 Day 11 - 13: Berlin (3 nights)

 Another of my favorite cities, Berlin, is given the title "the creative capital of Europe", and it was not a mistake.
 Berlin is a city that appeals to all types of people, whether they are party-goers, adventurers, or hipsters.
-The usual tourist places to visit in Berlin are the East Side Gallery, Checkpoint Charlie, the Brandenburg Gate, and the Berlin Cathedral, all reachable via metros.

-For museums, if you are interested in the history of World War 2 and East Germany during the repressive DDR reign, I would recommend you visit the Topography of Terror museum and DDR museum, respectively.
+For museums, if you are interested in the history of World War 2 and East Germany during the repressive DDR reign, I would recommend you visit the Topography of Terror Museum and DDR Museum, respectively.
 These museums will give you a detailed look into Germany under the Nazi and Soviet occupations that followed.

-The Topography of Terror museum is free and focuses on the cruelty of the Nazi party, mainly about Himmler and his plan of extermination.
+The Topography of Terror Museum is free and focuses on the cruelty of the Nazi party, mainly about Himmler and his plan of extermination.
 It is a truly gripping experience but a must if you are into history.

 There are no better ways to learn more about East Germany under DDR reign than a visit to the DDR interactive museum in Berlin.
 The museum showcases many aspects of what it was like to live in East Germany, from being eavesdropped on by the government with their intelligent surveillance program to the movement that eventually took down the Iron Curtain.

-Moreover, if you are looking to go out at night, check out Urban Spree and align your visit with their event schedule for a nice night out.
+If you are looking to go out at night, check out Urban Spree and align your visit with their event schedule for a nice night out.
 Located by the Spree river, this artistic space is dedicated to urban cultures through exhibitions, art, DIY workshops, and concerts.
 You can always find events every Friday night here.

 Where to Stay in Berlin?